davidhu2000/brians_brain/docs/development_readme.md

 **Day 4**

-- Allow user to customize the board color and cell color.
 - Allow user to pause simulation and create new initial state.
 - Create a sample list of initial states that the user can choose from.